Shee440/PLP-AI-SAFARI-CAMPS-INTRO-TO-AI/README.md

 > From curated collections to AI assisted styling suggestions, everything we do is built around you.
 With Pixxy Styles Collection your fashion sense evolves with your lifestyle.

 ### 🎨 Canva Prompt – Logo Creation
->"*Create an AI-generated logo for a modern digital branding agency named Pixxy Styles.
+>"Create an AI-generated logo for a modern digital branding agency named Pixxy Styles.
 The theme should be sleek, futuristic, bold, and tech-driven, using colors like midnight blue.